 The overuse of vague terms like organic makes it challenging for buyers to find a truly sustainable and well-intentioned brand on the internet.
 Moreover, several fashion brands that consider themselves to be truly eco-friendly find it harder to reach out to their audiences as they are undermined by the apparel manufacturers and retailers that overuse such words.
 Consequently, the emerging brands are playing with their taglines to counter this narrative.
 For example, the US-based apparel brand Reformative wrote a tagline that helped in surging its popularity.
 They said, “Being naked is the number one most sustainable option.
 We’re number two.”
 The line indicates how pressure brands have to make themselves visible and sellable in the dynamic online marketplace.
-Likewise, the 3d suit designer brings in the best of sustainable features, such as customization and digitization, to enable brands to become more transparent, direct, and sustainable.
+Likewise, the custom suit creator brings in the best of sustainable features, such as customization and digitization, to enable brands to become more transparent, direct, and sustainable.
 The tool empowers fashion houses to maintain top-notch quality, minimum wastage, and maximum transparency.

 - Simplifying the Global Supply Chain